Minors in Anthropology

 Fieldwork: Engaged/Service Learning Experiences

-Engaged/Service fieldwork must be undertaken in consultation with a supervising faculty member and a fieldwork supervisor from the off-campus organization.
-The Public Service Center is one valuable resource for linking students to service learning opportunities.
-Engaged Cornell can also help to connect students to potential experiences in the Ithaca area and around the globe.
+Engaged/Service fieldwork must be undertaken in consultation with a supervising faculty member and a fieldwork supervisor from a community partner or off-campus organization.
+In some cases, the faculty supervisor and fieldwork supervisor might be the same person.
+Cornell’s Einhorn Center for Community Engagement is a valuable resource for linking students to service learning opportunities and potential experiences in the Ithaca area and around the globe.

 Student fieldwork is expected to reflect a coherent and sustained commitment to a community partner.
 It may not be assembled piecemeal from multiple unrelated experiences.
-Students may count hours of service experience obtained in the course of regular coursework as long as they are part of the same sustained service experience that will be the basis for the fieldwork component of the minor.
+Students may count hours of service experience obtained through regular coursework as long as they are part of the same sustained service experience that will be the basis for the fieldwork component of the minor.

-Students will work with both the faculty and fieldwork supervisor in advance to specify the appropriate means of reporting, reflection, and assessment that qualify the experience for academic credit.
+Students will work with both the faculty and fieldwork supervisors in advance to specify the appropriate means of reporting, reflection, and assessment that qualify the experience for the Minor.
 Students will complete a fieldwork contract that stipulates both expectations and outcomes for any service/engaged learning experiences that take place outside of structured classroom settings.

 Faculty supervisors may be from the Anthropology Department or any other unit on campus, with approval of the Anthropology DUS.
 Supervisors should in most cases be identified, and fieldwork contracts completed, before 25% of the fieldwork hours to be claimed for credit have been completed.